damianszn/NothingSpecial/README.md

 # Nothing Special
-is a small website i did to remind myself of Javascript !
+is a small website i did in a few hours to remind myself of Javascript.

-I use different API's to output random shows, jokes and animals (for now) :
+I used different API's to output random shows, jokes and animals (for now) :

 ```
 let things = {